Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 The Sennheiser HD 25’s are built tough with the extra flexibility of replaceable components.

-Even if something were to break it’s very easy to get a hold of replacement parts.
-Not only are these parts easy to find it’s also very easy to swap out whatever component has broken.
+Even if something were to break, it’s very easy to get a hold of replacement parts.
+Not only are these replaceable components easy to find it’s also a breeze to swap out whatever component has broken.
 This alone adds to the value these headphones offer.
 You won’t be up for a whole new set of headphones if something were to go wrong.

 Why Buy Dedicated DJ Headphones?